Lesson 2 — How to make a sentence

 2. The one experiencing an action, or the object, always has a preposition before it,

-3. And a noun with an adjective will always have la before it.
+3. And a noun that's modified by an adjective will always have la before it.

 Statements